 The project builds on ASADV’s Deaf Community Accountability program for addressing domestic violence that has proven highly effective across the country.
 It has given ASADV deep knowledge and experience dealing with perpetrators, which has shifted and evolved over time from the position that abusers should be expelled from the community to a process that engages perpetrators as a part of crafting solutions and allows them to re-earn trust from survivors and other members of the community.
 This model gives community members the tools and resources to support survivors of violence, holds perpetrators accountable, and provides guidelines for media, service providers, government, employers, the justice and education systems, and hearing allies.
 ASADV also works to challenge the discomfort and fear that disclosing and addressing sexual violence will put our cherished institutions and Deaf-specific gathering places at risk.

-Erin has served as a consultant to the Vera Institute of Justice’s Center on Victimization and Safety on a number of projects including, but not limited to, the collaboration with the Ms. Foundation for Women to address sexual abuse of children with disabilities.
-In March 2013, Erin participated in a legislative briefing on Capitol Hill, where she shared her personal story of experiencing childhood sexual abuse and called for the implementation of community accountability as a strategy to help address and prevent future instances of child sexual abuse.
-She is frequently sought out to present on issues related to child sexual abuse, especially those impacting the Deaf community, on local, national and international levels.
+Liam has served as a consultant to the Vera Institute of Justice’s Center on Victimization and Safety on a number of projects including, but not limited to, the collaboration with the Ms. Foundation for Women to address sexual abuse of children with disabilities.
+In March 2013, Liam participated in a legislative briefing on Capitol Hill, where he shared his personal story of experiencing childhood sexual abuse and called for the implementation of community accountability as a strategy to help address and prevent future instances of child sexual abuse.
+He is frequently sought out to present on issues related to child sexual abuse, especially those impacting the Deaf community, on local, national and international levels.